lissettecarlr/chat-openai-streamlit/README_EN.md

 # chat-openai-streamlit
-An interactive web application based on streamlit that supports various language models with openai interface.
+Web application for various models' dialogue based on the OpenAI API, written in Streamlit,assistants

 ## 0. Objective